Epididymitis

 Abscess and pyocele usually require surgical drainage.

-Recurrent bacterial epididymitis secondary to incurable chronic urethritis or prostatitis occasionally can be prevented by vasectomy.
+Recurrent bacterial epididymitis secondary to chronic urethritis or prostatitis occasionally can be prevented by vasectomy.
 An epididymectomy, occasionally done for chronic epididymitis, may not relieve symptoms.

 Patients who must continuously wear an indwelling urethral catheter are prone to develop recurrent epididymitis and epididymo-orchitis.
 In such cases, placement of a suprapubic cystostomy or institution of a self-catheterization regimen may be useful.